 Muslim worshipers pray during Salat al-Jummu’ah (Friday Prayer).
 Prayer is just one of the five core beliefs, known as The Five Pillars of Islam, that Muslims satisfy as part of the religion of Islam.
 The remaining pillars entail sincerity during Sh

-Badr Alsultan, left, Elsherif, right, bow during prayer at the Eugene Islamic Center.
+Badr Alsultan, left, and Elsherif, right, bow during prayer at the Eugene Islamic Center.
 Muslims place their foreheads on the ground during prayer in order to demonstrate prostration and faith in Allah, the sole god in Islam.

 The Eugene Islamic Center has a foosball table in the main lobby of the building.
 Children who come to the Mosque play at the foosball table in-between prayers.
 In Islam, children typically do not practice Salat, the five daily prayers, until they r

 Worshipers at the Eugene Islamic Center talk after finishing the midday prayer.
-The Mosque is a place of worship and a general gathering place for the Muslim community of Eugene.
+The mosque is a place of worship and a general gathering place for the Muslim community of Eugene.

 Hasan Eissa, left, and Belal Eissa, right, watch a flat-screen television connected to the security cameras setup around the Eugene Islamic Center.
-A security camera system was purchased for the Mosque after a Eugene resident, Chad Russel, came to t
+A security camera system was purchased for the mosque after a Eugene resident, Chad Russel, came to t

 Attendees of Arabian Night pose for a photo with Moezzi after his comedy show concluded.